 Driven by this new working model, AI could assist airports to make better decisions, using data analytics to help them run their BHS most efficiently.
 AI applications within existing BHS provide improved safety, improved passenger experience, and reduced luggage losses, while also helping deter smuggling contraband.

-A sophisticated, high-performance AI-based automatic object detection system could make a significant difference in the airport operations.
+A sophisticated, high-performance AI-based automatic object detection system could make a significant difference in airport operations.
 It can automatically identify prohibited items objects from luggage via an X-ray image.
-The AI baggage handling system looks through every image as human eyes, contours forbidden objects, and gives an alert on screen.
+The AI baggage handling system looks through every image as human eye, contours forbidden objects, and gives an alert on screen.

 It is a far cry from density-based object detection.
 Existing scanners work by hand-detection.
 However, AI systems automate the process of finding and localizing forbidden items on X-ray images of scanned luggage.
 For example, an AI-powered bag-handling system can scan up to thirty images a second, detecting banned items in black-and-white two-dimensional X-ray images, colorized X-ray images, as well as in three-dimensional CT-scan images.